Op5.22 Wyrick Student Project – Guidelines for Program Operation

 - Secretary's Responsibilities

 The Chairperson must be present at all Wyrick Commission meetings (or the Vice-Chairperson in the absence of the Chairperson).
-In addition, at least three non-student members or designees and at least half of the current student members must be present to achieve quorum.
+In addition, at least three non-student members or designees and at least half of the current at-large student members must be present to achieve quorum.
 If the group convenes after due notice has been given, and a quorum is not present, the meeting shall be construed to comply with the requirement outlined in Section V, Subsection D.

 - Commission Reports

 - Report from the Director of Accounting

 The Director of Accounting shall submit a written monthly report on the status of the Fund to the Vice President for Student Affairs and present the report to the Commission.
 The report must include the amount in the Wyrick Fund and any change in that amount since the last such report.
 All expenditures must be itemized in the report detailing the purpose of the debit.